simoneau/simoneau.github.com/resume.md

 - Authored a web service to provided static analysis of File Exchange submissions, written JSP and MATLAB.
 - Authored a cross-application tagging service, written in Ruby on Rails.

+#### Curve Fitting Toolbox Developer (1998-2001)
+Developed the product from idea to 1.0 as a core member of a small team.

+- Contributed to all aspects of project, including market analysis, use case development, feature prioritization, API and UI design, implementation, testing, and collecting beta feedback.
+- Implemented the Java AWT-based user interface.
+- Contributed to the MATLAB API implementation.

 #### MATLAB Contest Developer (1999-2009)
 Lead developer for the [MATLAB Contest](http://www.mathworks.com/matlabcentral/contest/) through most of its life.